 - Step 3#: Hit the ball hard and fast so that it bounces as close to your end line possible before getting to the opponent’s end line

 Try as much as possible to disguise the length and direction of the serve

 How many types of serves do we have in table tennis?

 The serves available in table tennis are quite a lot.
-In this article, we only focused on the major serves.
-Some of these serves are, Backhand serve, forehand serve, Sidespin, backspin, and so on.
+In this article, we only focused on the significant serves.
+Some of these serves are backhand serve, forehand serves, sidespin, backspin, and so on.

 How many let serves are allowed in table tennis?

-According to the rules governing table tennis, there is no limit to the number of times a player can have a re-service when the ball hits the net.
+According to table tennis rules, there is no limit to the number of times a player can have a re-service when the ball hits the net.